Tasmania – UnderDownunder

 Aloft dinner bike tour

 With many culinary highlights, it is hard to choose a favourite.
-However, Ormiston House is Strahan with its experimental cuisine stands out, as does dining on the harbour at Aloft on our final night.
+However, Ormiston House in Strahan with its experimental cuisine stands out, as does dining on the harbour at Aloft on our final night.
 My personal favourite is fish and chips for lunch on the dock at Bicheno!
 It doesn't get more fresh!

 CHEESE

 In the north, the road from Cradle Mountain passes through the island’s most fertile farming areas.
-One of our favourite stops is at Penghana Dairy for a magnificent lunch of cheese, clotted creams and deserts, overlooking the happy cows!
+One of our favourite stops is at Penghana Dairy for a magnificent lunch of cheese, clotted creams and desserts, overlooking the happy cows!

 The History